 Getting Started with CFDDFC on AWS

 Amazon EC2 provides computing resources in the form of virtual servers — known as instances — which can be used to run CFD.
-Users can boot an instance from an Amazon Machine Image (AMI), selected from a set of instance types with varying combinations of CPU, memory, storage, and networking capacity.
+A selection of instance types are available with various combinations of CPU, memory, storage, and networking capacity.
 The Compute-Optimised (C-series) instance types are best suited to CFD due to their high performance processors.
 C-series instances include the following CPUs: C4 with Intel Haswell; C5 and “new” C5 with Intel Skylake-SP and Cascade Lake; C5n, like C5 but with higher network performance; C5a, with AMD EPYC 7002 series; and C6g, with Arm-based Graviton 2.